 Provides students a comprehensive orientation to Deaf communities as linguistic and cultural minorities.
 Students will explore various aspects of American Deaf culture.

-Open to Degree and CDE students; This course will have interpreters to facilitate lecture/discussion for all students at each class meeting; Synchronous online course.
+Open to Degree and Continuing Education students.
+This course will have interpreters to facilitate lecture/discussion for all students at each class meeting.

 to on Tuesday and Thursday

 Note: These dates may not be accurate for select courses during the Summer Session.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.